ethanavatar/docsgen-py/README.md

 # DocsGen-py

-A markdown template manager for writing API docs in python.
+A template engine for python with an API that helps make documentation

 # Contents